Guide to Melbourne Surgery Prices for Abdominoplasty

 4. WHERE will your surgery be performed?

-- Or, will you be “awake” during your Tummy Tuck using local anaesthetic and sedatives in a clinic backroom or day clinic?
+- Will you be ‘awake’ during your abdominoplasty using local anaesthetic and sedatives in a clinic backroom or day clinic?

-- While the second option will be less of a blow to your wallet it puts you in a higher risk category.
-Which can in turn lead to increased discomfort and chance of complications.
+- The second option puts you in a higher risk category, potentially leading to increased discomfort and chance of complications.

 5. WHY are you having the procedure?

-- Are you having a Tummy Tuck procedure, solely for cosmetic reasons?
-Or, is it a medically-indicated surgery?
+- Are you having an abdominoplasty procedure solely for cosmetic reasons?
+Is it a medically indicated surgery?

-- If you are having your Abdominoplasty surgery for corrective/medical reasons it might increase the cost of your procedure.
-This is due to the fact it may be more complicated than a standard Tummy Tuck.
+- If you are having your abdominoplasty surgery for corrective/medical reasons, it might increase the cost of your procedure.
+This is due to the fact it may be more complicated than a standard abdominoplasty.

 6. HOW long will your procedure take to be performed?

-- How long is your Tummy Tuck procedure going to take?
-Has your surgeon fully customised, planned and tailored your surgery to you?
+- How long is your abdominoplasty procedure going to take?
+Has your surgeon fully customised, planned and tailored your surgery to your needs?

-- The estimated surgical time for Abdominoplasty surgery is 2-4 hours depending on the complexity of the procedure.
-However, the theatre time required may vary from this estimate as there are many types of Tummy Tucks.
+- The estimated surgical time for abdominoplasty surgery is 2-4 hours depending on the complexity of the procedure.
+However, the theatre time required may vary from this estimate as there are many types of abdominoplasties.

 - It should be noted that some newer doctors are much slower than others, as they haven’t refined their skills.
 Consequently, they can take a long time in theatre.

-- Experienced Surgeons are generally faster in theatre as their surgery is more organised and systematic.
-This reduces risk.
+- Experienced surgeons are generally faster in theatre as their surgery is more organised and systematic.

-- Tummy Tucks that are more complex need more planning before surgery.
+- Abdominoplasty procedures that are more complex need more planning before surgery.
 They also require more surgical skill and potentially more theatre time.
 All these factors can result in a higher cost.

 7. YOU (Complexity of the case)

-Your Tummy Tuck Price may reflect; the complexity of your case, your anatomy, pre-existing medical conditions or whether it is a revisionary abdominal surgery.
-The cost of an Abdominoplasty depends on multiple factors.
-It is not just your surgeons level of experience, but also on what you want and need, this includes but is not limited to;
+Your price may reflect the complexity of your case, your anatomy, pre-existing medical conditions or whether it is a revisionary abdominal surgery.
+The cost of an abdominoplasty depends on multiple factors.
+It is not just your surgeon’s level of experience, but also on what you want and need.
+This includes, but is not limited to: